openUC2/UC2-GIT/APPLICATIONS/APP_POL_Brewster_Angle_Experiment/Readme.md

 </p>

-In this setup we use LASER as light source because it is easier to observe the polarization degree changes by reflection.
-As a first step, LASER light beams reflect from microscope slide glass and pass through linear polarizer.
+In this setup, we use LASER as a light source because it is easier to observe the polarization degree changes by reflection.
+As a first step, LASER light beams reflect from microscope slide glass and pass through a linear polarizer.
 Then a piece of paper is inserted on the sample holder comb.
 Finally, we can observe the totally polarized reflected light.

 <p align="center">
 <img src="./IMAGES/brewster_exp_3.JPG"
 width="450">
 </p>

-We should make an good alignment to find the Brewster angle as incidence angle of the incoming light.
-In practice, it is hard because of using screws, we could not find exact incidence angle of microscope slide.
-Nevertheless, I could take results which are almost perfectly polarized light after reflection in almost critical angle.
+We should make a good alignment to find the Brewster angle as the incidence angle of the incoming light.
+In practice, it is hard because of using screws, we could not find the exact incidence angle of a microscope slide.
+Nevertheless, I could take results that are almost perfectly polarized light after reflection in almost critical angle.
-You can see reflected laser light beam without alignment in random incident angle above.
+You can see the reflected laser light beam without alignment at a random incident angle above.

-In the imege below, incoming beam is reflected with almost Brewster angle, 57 degrees for microscope slide glass:
+In the image below, the incoming beam is reflected with almost Brewster angle, 57 degrees for microscope slide glass:

 <p align="center">
 <img src="./IMAGES/brewster_exp_4.JPG"
 width="450">
 </p>

-Let's look the our almost perfectly polarized light by reflection experiment video records.
-The orientation direction of linear polarizer only changes in 1st and 2nd videos and we see that reflected light is totally polarized almost.
-The light is blocked and we can see almost no light after polarizer, when the orientation of linear polarizer is perpendicular the polarization orientation of reflected beam.
+Let's look at our almost perfectly polarized light by reflection experiment video records.
+The orientation direction of the linear polarizer only changes in 1st and 2nd videos, and we see that reflected light is totally polarized almost.
+The light is blocked, and we can see almost no light after the polarizer when the orientation of the linear polarizer is perpendicular to the polarization orientation of the reflected beam.

 <p align="center">
 <img src="./IMAGES/video1_brewster.gif"